Fusion-Goettingen/XXX/README.md

 Use the argument `--plot` to see an interactive plot of the estimated and ground truth trajectories.

 # Installation
 ## Installation of the core icp_cpp module
 Install the pip package icp_cpp with `pip install src/icp_cpp`.
-Third party C++ dependencies have to be installed manually:
+Third party C++ dependencies are installed automatically:
-- Eigen 3.3 (version 3.4 might not work)
+- Eigen
 - Sophus
 - Pybind11
 - oneTBB